 Could an attacker physically gain access to your office and attack your network from inside?
 Could they gather sensitive information from employee desks or conference rooms?
 Could they gain access to your server room?
 A physical penetration test is designed to answer all of these questions over the course of roughly 3 days onsite at your facility.
-During this time onsite, engineers will start by scouting the facility, including looking for things such as:
+Before we dive into physical penetration test cost, it’s good to understand what engineers are doing during this time spent onsite.
+It usually starts with engineers scouting the facility, including looking for things such as:

 - What time do employees arrive and leave?